The Car Connection Audi S3 Overview

 For 2017, Audi revised the S3's front and rear fascias and made its virtual cockpit a new option.
 This system replaces conventional gauges with a multi-configurable high-resolution screen in the instrument cluster capable of displaying everything from Google Maps to digital gauges.

 Like the S3, the RS 3 will be offered only as a sedan.
-It will feature a 400-hp turbocharged 2.5-liter 5-cylinder engine and offer track-ready capability.
-Also look for a 7-speed version of the dual-clutch transmission, and appropriately aggressive bodywork when it gets here in summer 2017.
+It features a 400-hp turbocharged 2.5-liter 5-cylinder engine and offers track-ready capability.